MeaganHowey/sproutouts-theme/README.md

 ### Naming Conventions

+#### Namespaces

+PHP: namespace Sproutouts\Sproutouts_Theme\Sub_Namespace
+JS: var SproutoutsTheme = {} (I believe we will only need the product name as a namespace, as I am not anticipating subnamespaces for JS and having a parent class gets ugly quick.)

 | Element | Prefix/Namespace | Structure | Example |
 |---------|--------|-----------|---------|
 | Folders | none | lower-kebab-case | testimonials |